ReSurfEMG/ReSurfEMG/README.md

       You should be in no environment now

-    * Create a blank environment with python pinned to 3.8

-      ```sh
-      conda create -n blank python=3.8
-      ```

-    * Install within the blank environment:

-      ```sh
-      conda activate blank
-      conda install -c conda-forge -c resurfemg resurfemg jupyter ipympl
-      ```

-1. To work with the most current versions: Install all Python packages required, using `conda` and the `environment.yml` file.
+1. Option A: To work with the most current versions with the possibility for development:
+  Install all Python packages required, using `conda` and the `environment.yml` file.

    * The command for Windows/Anaconda users can be something like: